tonythor/python-cdk-demos/README.md

 This is my working project where I practice with Python CDK.
 There are all sorts of examples in here, including:
 * Building a custom VPC from scratch
 * Creating a network construct
-* Creating an Aurora DB, and prepopulating that with the Titanic data set.
+* Creating an Aurora DB, and pre populating that with the Titanic data set.
+* Building a docker image (experimental, not recommended for production)
-* Creating an EC2/ECS cluster and using state machine to send jobs to it.
+* Creating an EC2/ECS cluster and using state machine to send docker jobs to it.
 * Creating an EMR cluster (but one that specifically launches with SSM and the cloud watch agent) etc.